Batu Caves is a an iconic and popular tourist attraction in Selangor.

 Of the various cave temples that comprise the site, the largest and best known is the Temple Cave, so named because it houses several Hindu shrines beneath its high vaulted ceiling.

 Batu Caves is easily reached by KTM Komuter train using the Batu Caves-Port Klang Route, costing RM2.30 for a one-way journey from KL Sentral.

-Batu Caves may also be reached by bus 11/11d from Bangkok Bank Terminus (Near to Puduraya Bus Terminal) or bus U6 from Titiwangsa Bus Terminal.
+This place may also be reached by bus 11 and 11D from Bangkok Bank Terminus (Near to Puduraya Bus Terminal) or bus U6 from Titiwangsa Bus Terminal.